OpenNebula/hosted-cloud-ionos/README.md

 The deployment and verification procedure is highly automated using Ansible and Makefiles.
 The scripts make use of the configuration files in this repo, overwriting default values in the dependent automation scripts.
 Some specific `make` targets for deployment and verification are exposed from the submodule, while also an IONOS-specific installation step is automated.

-1. Firstly, to deploy OpenNebula with the inventory file updated above, using the submodule's tooling:
+1. As a first step. let¡s deploy OpenNebula with the inventory file updated above:

    ```shell
    make main
    ```
    The launched Ansible scripts should finish without any error, and report on the number of changes performed for each hosts.
 If any error is reported, after the necessary troubleshooting and fixes, the deployment script can be re-executed without further cleanup steps.

-1. Next, configure the IONOS-specific tools, launch this command:
+1. Next, let's configure the IONOS-specific tools:

    ```shell
    make ionos
    ```
    Similarly, this should finish without any errors.
 After this step the cloud environment is fully functional.

-1. Finally, to verify the deployment using the configurations in the default inventory file:
+1. Finally, we'll verify the deployment using the configurations in the default inventory file:

    ```shell
    make verification